pgh245340802/vision-website/README.md

 # Automatic Website Creation

 The goal of this project is to automatically generate a website from a scene folder that is produced by the MobileLighting app.
 Once the program is successfully executed, several HTML files will be generated, with the main page named home.html.All the related images will be converted and stored in the folder src.
-Right now, this program has only been tested on Middlebury College basin.
+Right now, this program has only been tested on Middlebury College basin and macOS.

 ## Getting Started